 Canine night vision

+Although our dog’s color vision may not be as rich as our own, they do have the advantage at night.
 Our dog’s vision has evolved with a much higher percentage of rod receptor cells than our own.
 Rods are adapted to work in low light conditions and are sensitive to motion.

 Not only that, but our dogs have larger pupils than us that let in more light.
-Combined with the fact that the retina and lens of our dog’s eyes are closer together than our own means that the images they receive from the world around them are much brighter.
+Combined with the fact that the retina and lens of our dog’s eyes are closer together than our means that the images they receive from the world around them are much brighter.

+But perhaps the biggest difference between our own and our dog’s night vision or ‘crepuscular predatory vision’ as it’s also known is that our dogs have something called the tapetum lucidum.
 The tapetum is a layer of tissue behind the retina that acts a little like a mirror.
-Which is why is our dog’s eyes glow at night.
+This is why are our dog’s eyes glow at night.
 The tapetum increases the light available to the photoreceptors in the eyes by reflecting visible light back through the retina.

 Dog’s peripheral vision

-Our dog’s have much better peripheral vision than us.
+Our dogs have much better peripheral vision than us.
 As their eyes tend to be located more to the sides of their head, they enjoy a much wider field of vision than we do.

-Depth perception relies on both eyes working together in what’s called the central or binocular field of vision.
-As our dog’s eyes have much less of an overlap due to their position, it’s estimated that our dog’s depth perception is around half of that as humans.
+We have a field of vision that is around 180-190 degrees.
+In contrast, our dogs have a field of vision around 250-270 degrees.
+However, this wider view comes at the cost of less depth perception.
+Depth perception relies on both eyes working together in the central or binocular field of vision.
+As our dog’s eyes have much less overlap due to their position, it’s estimated that our dog’s depth perception is around half of that as humans.

-Dog’s vision at distance
+Dog’s vision at a distance

-Generally a dog’s vision is around 20:80 which means that they can only see things clearly at around 20 feet.
-Where as we would be able to see the same thing clearly at around 80 feet.
+Although our dogs have greater night vision and better motion detection than we do, they are nearsighted.
+Generally, a dog’s vision is around 20:80, which means that they can only see things clearly at around 20 feet.
+In contrast, we would be able to see the same thing clearly at around 80 feet.

 If you ever have trouble getting your dog’s attention, try moving from side to side and waving your arms.
 You are much more likely to get a reaction than if you are standing still straight in front of them!

+Despite our dog’s eyesight being rather short, they make up for it in other ways.
+Our dogs rely on their other senses much more than they do their sight.
 Our dog’s sense of smell is estimated to be between 1,000 to 10,000 more sensitive than our own, and it’s how most of our dogs choose to explore their world.

-When your dog stops at every bush and lamp post (reading his pee-mail); they are ‘seeing’ much more information with their nose than with their eyes.
+When your dog stops at every bush and lamp post (reading his pee-mail), they are ‘seeing’ much more information with their nose than with their eyes.

 Do dogs have good eyesight?

+Our dogs may not have the same colorful and detailed view of the world that we do.
+But their eyesight has evolved to work perfectly for hunting in low light.
 With enhanced night vision and motion detection combined with their other more developed senses, like smell and hearing, they explore the world just as effectively as we do.

+Understanding the difference in how we see the information can help your dog, especially when it comes to training.
 If you want to teach your dog to catch, remember that your dog has a blind spot in front of their nose, down the middle of their face.
 So it can help them if you throw the object slightly to the side.

+Feeling frustrated with recall training?
+Then wave your arms around so that your dog tunes into the movement.
+If you are some distance away and standing still, they may not even see you.
 Do dogs have good eyesight?
-Our dogs may see the world differently than us, but their eyesight is just one aspect of how they explore their world they ‘see’ perfectly well in their own way.
+Our dogs may see the world differently than us, but their eyesight is just one aspect of how they explore their world.
+While their visual acuity may not be the same as ours, they ‘see’ perfectly well in their way.

 Can dogs see green?